-Over the course of the year, the Foundation worked with other college departments to update and launch a revised the Presidential to 64 graduating high school seniors.
+Over the course of the year, the Foundation worked with other college departments to update and launch a revised Presidential Scholarship Initiative to attract some of the county's best and brightest students to SPC.
+In the first year of the enhanced program, the Foundation awarded scholarships for up to 60 credit hours to 64 graduating high school seniors.
 The group had an average weighted GPA of 4.29, an average SAT score for Reading and Math of 1102 and an average ACT score of 25.
 The value of the Presidential Scholarships awarded this year exceeded \$432,000.